 3. Sliced Vegetable Sticks

-This week it's tortellini filled with pancetta.
-Since it's already cooked, it's easy to add to soup, toss with store-bought pesto, or stir-fry with vegetables in Thai Peanut Sauce (so good!).
-Quinoa, farro, brown rice or orzo pasta are all favorites in this category.
+This week it’s cheese tortellini.
+Since it’s already cooked, it’s easy to add to soup, toss with store-bought pesto, or put in lunches with no sauce (it’s great finger food for little hands!).
+Quinoa, farro, brown rice, or orzo pasta are all favorites in this category.

 6. Berries (or other sliced fruit)